Assistant Professor of Philosophy

 toll-free: (800) 456-9009

-Philosophy majors are to have a working knowledge of the issues and methods covered in their required courses in logic, ethics and the history of philosophy sequence, in addition to those in their chosen upper-level area of focus.
-This competence and the ability to communicate it in speaking and writing is demonstrated by satisfactory completion of the courses in the philosophy major and of a Senior thesis or comprehensive examination in philosophy.
+Philosophy majors are to have a working knowledge of the issues and methods covered in their required courses in logic, ethics and the history of philosophy sequence.
+This competence and the ability to communicate it in speaking and writing is demonstrated by satisfactory completion of the courses in the philosophy major, and the Comprehensive Examination in Philosophy, which includes exams on each period of the history of philosophy, competence with basic philosophical concepts, and the development and oral defense of a Senior Paper.

-A minor in philosophy consists of five philosophy courses, including a logic course and at least one course from the history of philosophy sequence.
-An approved course must be developed in consultation with the philosophy discipline coordinator, and will usually include at least three upper-division courses (which may include the upper-division logic course and/or the history of philosophy course.
+A minor in philosophy consists of five philosophy courses, including PL 102M: Introduction to Logic, PL 104H: Introduction to Ethics (or another Ethics class approved by Faculty), and at least one course from the History of Philosophy sequence.
+An approved course of study must be developed in consultation with the Philosophy Discipline Coordinator.